-5.1 The process below will cover all areas of risk management including making decisions, managing strategic, operational and project risks and opportunities.
+5.1 The process below will cover all areas of risk management including decision-making and the managing of strategic, operational and project risks and opportunities.

 Step 1 - Identify risks

 All sources of risk are identified and listed in the Council's Risk Register.